Jesseatgao/bdownload/README.md

     extra HTTP header, standard or custom, which can be repeated several times, e.g.
     '`-H "User-Agent: John Doe" -H "X-BD-Key: One Thousand And One Nights"`'.
 The headers take precedence over the ones specified by other parameters if conflict happens

+`-u USER_PASS, --user-pass USER_PASS`

+    default HTTP Authentication for ALL the downloads in "`user:password`" format.
+Warning: don't use this option
+    if not all of the downloads need the authentication to avoid leaking credential, use the `--netrc-file` option instead

+`--netrc-file NETRC_FILE`

+    a .netrc-like file for HTTP authentication, from which the 'default' entry, if present, takes precedence
+    over the `--user-pass` option

 `-h, --help`